Homegear/HomegearLib.NET/README.md

 Event | Description
 --- | ---
-RPCController.ClientConnected | Raised, when the Homegear object managed to successfully connect to Homegear.
+**RPCController.ClientConnected** | Raised, when the Homegear object managed to successfully connect to Homegear.
 Important: The event is also raised, when user authentication is not successful!
-RPCController.ClientDisconnected | Raised, when the connection to Homegear is closed.
+**RPCController.ClientDisconnected** | Raised, when the connection to Homegear is closed.
-RPCController.ServerConnected | Raised, when there is a successful incoming connection from Homegear to the library's callback event server.
+**RPCController.ServerConnected** | Raised, when there is a successful incoming connection from Homegear to the library's callback event server.
-RPCController.ServerDisconnected | Raised, when the incoming connection to our event server is closed.
+**RPCController.ServerDisconnected** | Raised, when the incoming connection to our event server is closed.
-Homegear.ConnectError | Raised on all errors during the connection procedure.
+**Homegear.ConnectError** | Raised on all errors during the connection procedure.

-"Homegear.ConnectError" is the most important.
+"**Homegear.ConnectError**" is the most important.
 Here's an example implementation of an event handler:

 ```
 	.